Morgan Stanley to buy Eaton Vance for $7 billion in asset management push

 Eaton will also pay its shareholders a one-time special cash dividend of $4.25 per share before the close of the deal.
 The deal is expected to be break-even to earnings per share immediately and marginally accretive thereafter, Morgan Stanley said.

-Reporting by Niket Nishant and C Nivedita in Bengaluru; Editing by Aditya Soni, Saumyadeb Chakrabarty and Patrick Graham
+Reporting by Niket Nishant and C Nivedita in Bengaluru; Writing by Lauren Tara LaCapra and Anirban Sen; Editing by Aditya Soni, Saumyadeb Chakrabarty and Patrick Graham

 Our Standards: The Thomson Reuters Trust Principles.